On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

-During the end of inflation, when the field value is $\phi<1 M_p$, the inflaton starts to oscillate.
-As we assume the inflaton is moving along the valley in the minimal two-field mode, the inflation can be depicted by considering only the scalaron trajectory.
+At the end of inflation, when the field value is $\tilde{\phi}<1 M_p$, the inflaton starts to oscillate.
 At this stage, the inflaton will decay non-perturbatively via parametric resonance.
-The equation of motions corresponding to the scalaron and Higgs boson can be depicted as
+The equations of motion corresponding to the scalaron and Higgs boson can be depicted as

 and an extra